 1. conduct job assessments

 Before you write remote work off completely, take the time to conduct a comprehensive job assessment.
 Carefully review each role within the company to determine which skills and duties can translate to remote work.
-For example, can one of the company’s specialized engineers handle some duties remotely, therefore allowing them to monitor multiple locations simultaneously?
+For example, can one of the company’s specialized engineers handle some duties remotely?
+That would allow them to monitor multiple locations simultaneously.

 2. develop real-time monitoring processes

-Despite the rising demand from employees for remote work options, studies show that only 46 percent of manufacturers have remote monitoring capabilities in place.
+Despite the rising demand from employees for remote work options, studies show that only 46 percent of manufacturers have remote monitoring capabilities.
 This type of technology is critical for remote work to be a possibility.
-Whether monitoring production, output or machine health, offsite workers must have access to real-time data in order to make informed decisions.
+Whether monitoring production, output or machine health, offsite workers must have access to real-time data to make informed decisions.

 3. offer flexible scheduling

 Today’s workers crave flexibility in the workplace.
-In fact, according to our own Employer Brand Research Global Report, workers rank a healthy work-life balance as the second most important driver when looking for new job opportunities.
+Our Employer Brand Research Global Report finds that work-life balance remains a top priority for employees globally.
 Employers must find ways to bring more flexibility into the workplace, especially for those roles where remote work options are not possible.
-For example, by using strategies such as compressed shifts and flexible shift options and making part-time jobs possible.
+For example, they can use strategies such as compressed shifts and flexible shift options and make part-time jobs possible.

 continuing demand for digital skills